zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 # Zupit Reusable Workflows - Grouped Step Workflows
-Here we detail only those workflows that are already grouped inside other workflows, as these should be used only in specific cases, as the other ones are the *standard* workflows to use.
+Here we detail only those workflows that are already grouped inside other workflows, as these workflows should not be used.

 If you want to read the main document the click [here](../README.md).